next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 {% endnote %}

 {% note warning %}
 Except for the required renderer, any other Hexo math plugins are unnecessary and there is no need to manually import any JS or CSS files.
-If you have installed plugins such as `hexo-math` or `hexo-katex`, they may conflict with the built-in render engine of NexT.
+If you have installed plugins such as `hexo-math` or `hexo-katex`, they may conflict with the built-in rendering engine of NexT.
 {% endnote %}

 ### Examples